-We are excited to announce that Teacher Horizons and Teach First are collaborating to develop a network of Teach First ambassadors who are interested or involved in teaching overseas.
-Join our network if you are a Teach First ambassador
+We are very excited that Teacher Horizons and Teach First are collaborating and have developed a network of Teach First ambassadors who are interested or involved in education overseas.

-We believe that building this network will benefit Teach First ambassadors all over the world, by:
+We believe that joining this network will benefit Teach First ambassadors all over the world, by:

 - Strengthening connections between international ambassadors and enabling discussions about countries, schools, curricula and developments in international teaching practice.